-If you have, or suspect you have, borderline personality disorder (BPD), you probably feel as though your world is unstable and unpredictable — not just because of the intense unstable emotional outbursts or turbulent relationships – but also because your sense of who you are changes frequently.
+If you have borderline personality disorder (BPD), you probably feel as though you are standing on an unstable surface — not just because of the intense unstable emotional outbursts or turbulent relationships – but also because the sense of who you are changes frequently.

 Your self-image, your goals, even your likes and dislikes, may change frequently in ways that can feel confusing.
 Adding in symptoms like hallucinations and dissociation, it can feel like this instability might never end.

 Borderline Personality Disorder (BPD) is one of ten recognised personality disorders.
 It is a serious mental illness that causes extreme and/or intense emotions, which are often difficult to control, and it can also cause anxiety, depression, self-harm, suicidal thoughts, trust and abandonment issues and more.